-It’s been more than a year since I’ve been using TransferWise for foreign exchange transactions and sending money abroad.
+It’s been more than a year since I started using TransferWise for foreign exchange transactions and sending money abroad.
 To date, I’ve transferred £24.4K and saved £760.
-I previously used PayPal to send money but switched after I reviewed their currency conversion fees, which are relatively high.
+I previously used PayPal to send money but switched after I reviewed its currency conversion fees, which are relatively high.
 I’m very happy with TransferWise and will detail my experiences in this post.

-TransferWise is one of several financial technology (FinTech) companies disrupting traditional lines and practices of businesses.
+TransferWise is one of several financial technology (FinTech) companies disrupting traditional business operations and practices.
 By “disrupting,” TransferWise is leveraging technology and innovation to decrease transaction fees while making money transfers more convenient.
 What we see with FinTech companies is a revolution against unfair and buried costs that take advantage of consumers (very much the philosophy of the mutual fund industry).
 According to TransferWise,

 Sending money abroad is deceptively expensive, thanks to the hidden charges we’ve all been forced to pay.
 The banks claim “free money transfers”, “0% commission.”
 Sounds like money’s already flowing freely, but far from it.
 It’s pure propaganda.